Vegan biotin sources? Doesn’t biotin only came from animal products?

 If these are questions you have been asking, don’t miss this post!
-It’s even written by a plant based Dietitian (so you know it’ll be a good read 😉 )
+It’s even written by a vegan identifying Dietitian (so you know it’ll be a good read 😉 )

 Disclaimer: This article is not providing personal medical or dietary advice.
-Talk to your doctor if you have any concerns about your health, before adding a supplement, or making major dietary changes.
+Talk to your doctor if you have any concerns about your health, dietary changes, and before adding a supplement.
 See our Disclaimers for more details.